cuthbertLab/music21/music21/doc/moduleMeter.rst

 **load()**

-    User can enter a list of values or an abbreviated slash notation
+    This method is called when a MeterSequence is created, or if a MeterSequece is re-set.
+User can enter a list of values or an abbreviated slash notation. autoWeight, if True, will attempt to set weights. tragetWeight, if given, will be used instead of self.weight

     >>> a = MeterSequence()
     >>> a.load('4/4', 4)